Supervision & Mentoring

 Placements & Training

-All students will undertake a funded placement of (normally) 6 weeks to 6 months at one of our external partners designed to match the student’s research issues and career goals.
+All students will undertake a funded placement of (normally) 6 weeks at one of our external partners designed to match the student’s research issues and career goals.
 For instance, placements may be with an organisation with specialist holdings in the relevant research field, or involve an activity related to research methodology.
 Placements will be integrated within the mentoring system and constitute an innovative feature of the Consortium intended to support both the research but particularly the career development of all students.
 They are also an essential feature of the often practice-based character of much heritage work and are intended to facilitate professionally-informed research and help align both this and training to the evolving needs of UK and international heritage practice.

-The Consortium’s doctoral training includes a 60 credit Masters Certificate in Heritage Research which is distinct from the more focused and restricted research training provided by Masters programmes, which we expect our applicants to have completed already.
+The Consortium’s doctoral training includes a 60 credit Postgraduate Certificate in Heritage Research which is distinct from the more focused and restricted research training provided by Masters programmes, which we expect our applicants to have completed already.
 A key feature is the exposure of all students to different disciplinary approaches and professional practices, as well as a thorough grounding in the contested character of heritage and the problems of its interpretation and presentation.
 This core training is intended to meet students’ social as well as intellectual needs by constructing a social identity around their work.
 Whilst common to all, the programme will contain activities and assignments, the content of which can be tailored to each student.
 There will be flexibility to modify or adapt elements to suit the needs of particular cohorts, as identified through the admissions process.
 One element of the core training will be to improve each student’s ability to identify their own future training needs.